 When we work with a large dataset with tons of rows, we need to view the row headings to input more data and to better understand the dataset while viewing them.
 The common way to do this is by using the Freeze feature inside Excel.
 However, in this article, we will show you how to keep row headings visible in Excel when scrolling without Freeze by using the Split Pane and creating a Table.

-2 Handy Approaches to Keep Row Headings in Excel When Scrolling Without Freeze
+Keep Row Headings in Excel When Scrolling Without Freeze: 2 Ways

 To demonstrate our methods, we have selected a dataset with 4 columns consisting of “Product”, “Brand”, “Model”, and “Price”.
 Basically, our dataset contains the data for an electronics retail store.
 Moreover, it has 24 rows of data.
 Now, we can not see the last entry of the dataset properly.